paulzar/paulzar/README.md

 - 👋 Hi, I’m @paulzar
 - 👀 I’m interested in blockchain, cryptography, web3 and finance automation
 - 🌱 I’m currently learning Python and its implications of web3 and quantitative finance
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on any project within my stack or skillset
 - 📫 How to reach me: e-mail me paulzar+github@gmail.com

 <!---